LimeChain/gosemble/docs/docs/concepts/runtime-architecture.md

 #### GC with external memory allocator

-Since Go is a language that uses GC, such with external memory allocator is implemented in our Tinygo fork to meet the requirements of the Polkadot specification.
+According to the Polkadot specification, the Wasm module does not include a memory allocator.
+It imports memory from the Host and relies on Host imported functions for all heap allocations.
+Since Go/TinyGo uses GC and manages its memory by itself, contrary to specification, a GC with external memory allocator is implemented in our Tinygo fork to meet the requirements of the Polkadot specification.

 The design in which allocation functions are on the Host side is dictated by the fact that some Host functions might return buffers of data of unknown size.
 That means that the Wasm code cannot efficiently provide buffers upfront.